Reggie Lewis: Death

 On July 27, 1993, during off-season practice at Brandeis University in Waltham, Massachusetts, Lewis suffered sudden cardiac death on the basketball court at the age of 27.
 Two Brandeis University police officers found Lewis and attempted to revive him using mouth-to-mouth resuscitation, but they were unsuccessful.
-One of the officers was James Crowley.

-Lewis is buried in an unmarked grave in Forest Hills Cemetery in Jamaica Plain, Massachusetts.
+Lewis's funeral was held on August 2, 1993.

-His death was attributed to hypertrophic cardiomyopathy, a structural heart defect that is the most common cause of death in young athletes.
+Lewis's death was attributed to hypertrophic cardiomyopathy, a structural heart defect that is the most common cause of death in young athletes.

 Aftermath

-Following Lewis' death, questions were raised about whether he had used cocaine, and whether cocaine use had contributed to his death.
+Following Lewis' death, questions were raised about whether he had used cocaine and whether cocaine use had contributed to his death.
 The Wall Street Journal reported that physicians "suspected that cocaine killed Boston Celtics star Reggie Lewis...but they were thwarted by actions of his family and a 'dismissive' policy toward drugs by the NBA."
 The Journal added the following:

 Whether Mr. Lewis died from a heart damaged by cocaine -- as many doctors suspected then and now -- cannot be definitively shown.
 What is evident: The official cause of death, a heart damaged by a common-cold virus, is a medically nonsensical finding by a coroner who was under intense pressure from the Lewis family to exclude any implication of drug use.

 The Boston Celtics responded by expressing sadness about the "vicious attack on Reggie Lewis and his family" and threatening "to file a $100 million lawsuit against the reporter, The Wall Street Journal, and its parent company, Dow Jones and Co.
-Inc." Dr. Gilbert Mudge, a doctor who treated Lewis, was sued for malpractice in connection with Lewis' death; in written responses to questions from the attorneys for Donna Harris-Lewis, Mudge said that "16 days before Lewis collapsed from a heart attack in 1993, he acknowledged having used cocaine, but said he had stopped."
+Inc." Dr. Mudge, who had treated Lewis, was sued for malpractice in connection with Lewis' death; in written responses to questions from the attorneys for Donna Harris-Lewis, Mudge said that "16 days before Lewis collapsed from a heart attack in 1993, he acknowledged having used cocaine, but said he had stopped."
 On the other hand, the doctor who performed the autopsy on Lewis testified that the scarring on his heart was inconsistent with cocaine use, and other doctors reached the same conclusion though they "stopped short of saying he never used drugs."
-Also, Lewis's heart tissue tested positive for adenovirus (a common virus that can cause a range of cold- or flu-like infections) during his autopsy.
+Also, Lewis's heart tissue tested positive for adenovirus during his autopsy.